jacobmhacker/erc/README.md

 erc functions as a pipeline, starting with the URL to a thread the user likes, and ending with a complete video of the top comments, dubbed over by a text-to-speech bot.

 These videos can then be uploaded to YouTube or any other video sharing platform for others' enjoyment.

+erc requires the following dependencies on your host machine:

+python3